-Congress weighs permanent daylight saving in a debate as regular as clockwork
+Congress weighs permanent daylight saving time in a debate as regular as clockwork

 “We heard today … that changing our clocks twice a year severely impacts our health,” said Rep. Frank Pallone Jr. (D-N.J.), who chairs the committee.
 “And over the years, the science continues to get clearer that sleep is vital for our health and well-being … I haven’t decided yet if I want daylight or standard, but I don’t think we should go back and forth.”

-Pallone after the hearing sent a request to the Department of Transportation, which enforces the federal Uniform Time Act first enacted in 1966, asking for an analysis of the effects of changing the clocks.
-That analysis was promised in 2018 but never delivered to Congress, according to a letter Pallone’s office provided The Washington Post.
+Pallone after the hearing sent a request to the Transportation Department, which enforces the federal Uniform Time Act first enacted in 1966, asking for an analysis of the effects of changing the clocks.
+That analysis was promised in 2018 but never delivered to Congress, according to a letter Pallone’s office provided to The Washington Post.

-Congress’ treatment of daylight saving time has sometimes been played for a joke, such as on HBO’s “Veep,” where an ambitious backbench lawmaker made ending it his top policy issue.
+Congress’s treatment of daylight saving time has sometimes been played for a joke, such as on HBO’s “Veep,” where an ambitious backbench lawmaker made ending it his top policy issue.

 “The daylight saving time-loving bureaucrats have been punching a clock, on the taxpayers’ dime, for too long,” the fictional Rep. Jonah Ryan said at one rally.
 “Well now it’s time for me to punch a clock — with a hammer.”

-But the issue is building real-world momentum, with lawmakers and analysts insisting an end to the biannual clock shift is overdue.
+But the issue is building real-world momentum, with lawmakers and analysts insisting that an end to the shifting is overdue.
 Sen. Marco Rubio (R-Fla.) last year reintroduced a bipartisan bill to make daylight saving time permanent, a position shared by Sen. Patty Murray (D-Wash.), who chairs the Senate’s Health, Education, Labor and Pensions Committee.

-“My wife actually called it a ‘big little issue’ … It affects everyone,” said Jim Reed, who directs energy issues for the National Conference of State Legislatures and has studied the policy, noting that 28 states are considering 68 different pieces of legislation that would address daylight saving time.
+“My wife actually called it a ‘big little issue.’ … It affects everyone,” said Jim Reed, who directs energy issues for the National Conference of State Legislatures and has studied the policy, noting that 28 states are considering 68 different pieces of legislation that would address daylight saving time.
 “It does seem to be bipartisan, both at the congressional level and at the state level.”

-While states can choose to adopt permanent standard time — as Arizona and Hawaii have both done — it would take an act of Congress to allow states to adopt permanent daylight saving time, a fact that has repeatedly astounded lawmakers over the years.
+While states can choose to adopt permanent standard time — as Arizona and Hawaii have done — it would take an act of Congress to allow states to adopt permanent daylight saving time, a fact that has repeatedly astounded lawmakers over the years.

-“I was pretty surprised we had the power to change time itself,” Rep. Jan Schakowsky (D-Ill.), who chaired the hearing, referencing her discovery at a years-ago vote on daylight saving time.
+“I was pretty surprised we had the power to change time itself,” said Rep. Jan Schakowsky (D-Ill.), who led the hearing, referencing her discovery at a years-ago vote on daylight saving time.

 While Congress may control time, lawmakers and witnesses were still bound by it.
 Schakowsky paused the hearing for 33 minutes so members could cast votes on other issues, and she instructed witnesses to mind an on-screen alert “that will count down your remaining time.”

-Some GOP lawmakers didn’t like how Congress was spending its time, arguing that Democrats should have focused first on the Ukraine conflict, inflation and other pressing issues.
+Some GOP lawmakers didn’t like how Congress was spending its time, arguing that Democrats should have focused first on the Ukraine conflict, inflation and other concerns.

-“There remain many issues that this committee should be prioritizing before daylight savings, like unleashing American energy to help Ukraine and counter Russian aggression,” said Rep. Cathy McMorris Rodgers (R-Wash.), the committee’s top Republican.
+“There remain many issues that this committee should be prioritizing before daylight saving, like unleashing American energy to help Ukraine and counter Russian aggression,” said Rep. Cathy McMorris Rodgers (Wash.), the committee’s top Republican.

 But for 115 minutes Wednesday, the attention of dozens of lawmakers was mostly trained on the clock.

-“This hearing could not be more timely,” said Rep. Debbie Dingell (D-Mich.), warning of Sunday’s time-shift and the effect on small businesses, the economy and public health.
+“This hearing could not be more timely,” said Rep. Debbie Dingell (D-Mich.), referencing Sunday’s time shift and the effect on small businesses, the economy and public health.

 Sleep experts have encouraged Americans to gradually adjust their sleep ahead of this weekend’s shift to daylight saving time, saying that moving bedtimes forward 15 or 20 minutes the next few nights will cushion the one-hour shift scheduled for Sunday in 48 states.

-Democrats moved up the hearing’s start from 10:15 a.m. to 9:30 a.m. so they could leave for a planned event in Philadelphia in the afternoon, a time-shift that caught one witness by surprise.
+Democrats changed the hearing’s start from 10:15 a.m. to 9:30 so they could leave for an event in Philadelphia in the afternoon, a time shift that caught one witness by surprise.

 “Man, I would have loved that extra 45 minutes of sleep,” said Calandrillo, joining the hearing by video from the Seattle area.
 “I’m on the Pacific time.”